ClickCease

 The E-Flute

 The E-Flute is mainly used to construct shipping boxes.
-These boxes are referred to as mailer boxes.
-With a 1.5 to 2.0 mm thickness, the E flute is one of the thinnest flute profiles.
+These boxes are referred to as mailer boxes With a 1.5 to 2.0 mm thickness, the E flute is one of the thinnest flute profiles.
 Although it might not seem sturdy, the E flute has 90 flutes per foot.
 This provides excellent crush resistance and the perfect surface for printing.

 In addition, this flute profile is easy to fold.
 Packaging manufacturers usually employ this flute for eco-commerce packaging.
 These packaging boxes are a good choice for smaller items.
 The cosmetic industry loves E-flute box packaging.
 If you want to package oversized and heavier items, there are better choices than E-Flute.